joshua678/Item-price-prediction-OSRS/README.md

 ## Setup

-I developed this project with Python 3.12 or newer.
+I developed this project with Python 3.12.

 Create and activate a virtual environment: